How To Plan Ahead When You’re Married To A Pilot

 When my pilot is away I try and have the bulk of the evening meal prepared earlier in the day.
 Dinner time is crazy time in our house.
 There's homework, after school activities, reading, baths and of course, quality time to spend with the kids as well.

-Depending on what the meal is, I will either try and have some or all of it ready to go so at dinner time I just need to add the finishing touches or reheat it.
-If you're not home during the day then consider doing meal prep, the night before or using something like a slow cooker.
+If you're not home during the day then consider doing meal prep the night before or using something like a slow cooker.
 I also have a list of quick and easy meals up my sleeve that I can throw together at a moment's notice without needing a trip to the shops.

 I can't believe it took me 18 months to figure out that I can prepare a weeks worth (or even a whole term) of lunches at the same time and just put it together on the day it's required!
 This has a number of benefits - you only have to drag everything out of the fridge and cupboards once, one lot of dishes, and if you're missing anything important, you should be able to head to the shops at a convenient time instead of in a crazy rush on the way to school.

 Keep in mind that the more small containers you use, the more dishes you'll have to do, so decide what works better for your family.
 You can always use disposable packaging if you prefer.
 Lots of sandwich fillings will freeze well...and some will not!!
-(Lettuce, for example).
+(Lettuce will not, for example).

 If you have some fillings you want to use that you know don't freeze well, use them for day 1 or 2 and pop the rest in the freezer.